-To turn on smoke generator output on step 2 and step 3 only, this parameter needs to be set to 6.
-(0 1 + 1 2 + 1 4 + 0 8 + 0 16 + 0 32 = 6.)

-To turn on smoke generator output on step 1 only, set this parameter to 1.
+To turn on the smoke generator output on step 2 and step 3 only, this parameter needs to be set to 6.
+(0 \ 1 + 1 \ 2 + 1 \ 4 + 0 \ 8 + 0 \ 16 + 0 \ 32 = 6.)To turn on smoke generator output on step 1 only, set this parameter to 1.

-: This parameter is only available for multi-step mode (Program Mode = ON).
-For single step mode (Program Mode = OFF), this parameter can still be adjusted but it is not in use Smoke generator output is disabled in single step mode.
-To use smoke generator in single step mode, user need an extra power cord to power up the smoke generator separately from this controller.
+\: This parameter is only available for multi-step mode (Program Mode = ON).
+For single step mode (Program Mode = OFF), smoke generator output is disabled.
+Relay Action parameter can still be adjusted but not in use.
+To use the smoke generator in single step mode, users need an extra power cord to power and control the smoke generator separately from this controller.

 Note 6.
 P: Proportional Constant.
 The unit is 1 degree.
 This parameter controls the output of the controller based on the difference between the measured and set temperature.
-Larger the P number means the weaker the action (lower gain).
-If P = 7, the proportional band is 7 degree.
+The larger the P value, the weaker the action (lower gain).
+If P = 7, the proportional band is 7 degrees.
 When the sensor temperature is 7 degrees below the proportional band (10 degrees below the setting), the controller will have 100% output.

 When the temperature is 5 degree below the set point, the output is 71%.
 When the temperature is equal to the setting, the controller will have 0% output (assuming integral and derivative functions are turned off).
 This constant also affects both integral and derivative action.
 Smaller P values will make the both integral and derivative action stronger.
 Please note the value of the P is temperature unit sensitive.
 If you found an optimized P value when operating the controller in Fahrenheit, to use in Celsius, that optimized P value needs to be divided by 1.8.
 This controller will automatically convert the current P value if you change the temperature display unit.

 Note 7.
 I: Integral Time.
 The unit is in seconds.
 This parameter controls the output of controller based on the difference between the measured and set temperature integrated with time.
 For example, if I = 1000, it means if the temperature difference between the cabinet temperature and set temperature stays constant, the output will be doubled after 1000 seconds.
 Integral action is used to eliminate temperature offset.
-Larger number means slower action.
+The larger the I value, the slower the action.
 E.g. assuming the difference between the measured and set temperature is 2 degrees and remain unchanged, the output will increase continuously with time until it reaches 100%.
-When temperature fluctuate regularly (system oscillating), increase the integral time.
+When the temperature fluctuates regularly (system oscillating), it increases the integral time.
 Decrease it if the controller is taking too long to eliminate the temperature offset.
 When I = 0, the system becomes a PD controller.
-For very slow response system such as slow cooker and large commercial rice cooker, set I = 0 will significantly reduce the temperature overshoot.
+For very slow response systems, such as slow cooker and large commercial rice cooker, setting I = 0 will significantly reduce the temperature overshoot.